ember-cli-deploy/ember-cli-deploy-s3-index/README.md

 *Default:* the default S3 library is `aws-sdk`

+### serverSideEncryption

+The Server-side encryption algorithm used when storing this object in S3 (e.g., AES256, aws:kms).
+Possible values include:
+  - "AES256"
+  - "aws:kms"

+*Default:* `undefined`

 ### How do I activate a revision?

 A user can activate a revision by either: